With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRogers Memorial Hospital Brown Deer is a mental health clinic in Milwaukee, WI, located at 4600 West Schroeder Drive, 53223 zip code area.
-Rogers Memorial Hospital Brown Deer provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Rogers Memorial Hospital Brown Deer offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Rogers Memorial Hospital Brown Deer also supports LGBT, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Rogers Memorial Hospital Brown Deer include family psychoeducation.
+Learn MoreRogers Memorial Hospital Outpatient Center is a mental health clinic in Milwaukee, WI, located at 4555 West Schroeder Drive, 53223 zip code area.
+Rogers Memorial Hospital Outpatient Center provides telemedicine/telehealth and partial hospitalization/day treatment.
+Rogers Memorial Hospital Outpatient Center offers individual psychotherapy, psychotropic medication and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Rogers Memorial Hospital Outpatient Center also supports people with PTSD and people requiring dual diagnosis treatment.
+Additional services offered at Rogers Memorial Hospital Outpatient Center include suicide prevention services.

 Learn MoreAlternatives In Psychiatric Consultation Sc is one of mental health facilities in Milwaukee, Wisconsin, located at 10045 West Lisbon Avenue, 53222 zip code.
 Alternatives In Psychiatric Consultation Sc provides outpatient treatment.
-Alternatives In Psychiatric Consultation Sc provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
-Alternatives In Psychiatric Consultation Sc also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Alternatives In Psychiatric Consultation Sc provides trauma therapy, couples/family therapy and group therapy to children / adolescents, young adults and seniors 65 or older.
+Alternatives In Psychiatric Consultation Sc also supports people with PTSD, people requiring dual diagnosis treatment and people with trauma.
 Additional services provided at Alternatives In Psychiatric Consultation Sc include family psychoeducation and court-ordered outpatient treatment.

 Learn MoreBell Therapy Inc Belwood is a mental health clinic in Milwaukee, WI, located at 5151 West Silver Spring Drive, 53218 zip code area.
 Bell Therapy Inc Belwood provides residential treatment.
-Bell Therapy Inc Belwood offers trauma therapy, group therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Bell Therapy Inc Belwood offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Bell Therapy Inc Belwood also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Bell Therapy Inc Belwood include illness management and recovery, case management and diet and exercise counseling.
+Additional services offered at Bell Therapy Inc Belwood include illness management and recovery, diet and exercise counseling and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.